 b) the spirit of Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;

-c) the objectives of Resolutions 44 and 54 (Rev. Geneva, 2022) of this assembly,
+c) the objectives of Resolutions 44 and 54 (Rev. Geneva, 2022) of this assembly;

+d) Resolution 25 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on Strengthening the ITU regional presence,

+e) Resolution 30 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on Special measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition,

 taking into account